 Section alert

-Section alerts are non-disruptive notifications that provide Success, Error and Warning messages about a state change in a section of a page.
+Section alerts are non-disruptive notifications that provide Success, Error, Warning, Information and Progress messages about a state change in a section of a page.

 import { ... } from '@ag.ds-next/react/section-alert';